-A systematic approach to planning students' individual career paths based upon their skills, interests, and values as they pertain to work and education.
-Students will identify appropriate occupations within their career field of choice, learn to research the demands, rewards and employment practices in those occupations and develop plans for achieving their career goals.
+A systematic approach to planning students' individual career paths.
+Students learn to recognize their skills, interests, and values related to work and education.
+Career fields and occupations are identified that relate appropriately to those personal characteristics and students learn to research the demands, rewards and employment practices unique to each.
 Resumes and portfolios are produced as part of preparing to conduct an effective job search.
 Recommended: ENGL 077.
 Formerly PSY 140.